 2. Candy Hearts – Just Buy Candy.
 If you’re smart about it, you can get candy in bulk pretty cheap.
 If you know your Valentine well enough, you’d be better off just getting them their favorite candy, rather than buying them blocks of concrete carved into heart shapes.
 If you must have the concrete hearts, you can get and 80lb bag of concrete mix from Lowe’s for like four bucks.

 3. Movies – Redbox, Netflix, and Hulu.
-With so many streaming options these days, there’s very little reason to spend the money on a theater.
-Still, if you want to spend the money for the movie experience be wise and wholesome in your selection.
+With so many streaming options (and the availability of the best vpn for Kodi and other media software) these days, there’s very little reason to spend the money on a theater.
+Still, if you want to spend the money for the movie experience, be wise and wholesome in your selection.
 Read the ratings and the reason for the ratings.

 4. Valentine’s Card – Print Them Yourself.
 Here’s a cute story.
 My son decided to make a valentine for one of the kids in his class.
 He cut the paper out himself, and wrote her name on it.
 You’d be surprised how far a little effort and creativity goes.
 Rather than spending $5 on a Hallmark card, go grab some card-stock and put some thought into your card…and print it up.

 From the Hulk to all the Theology Mix Readers: Have a SMASHing Valentine’s Day!